A Level Economics

 Economics is taught over two years with the AS Level being taught in the first year and the A Level in the second year.

-Introduction to markets and market failure: how markets operate and how governments deal with market failures such as unemployment and pollution.
+Operation of markets and market failure: how markets operate and how governments deal with market failures such as unemployment and pollution.

-All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
-Two of these should be grade 6.
-Specifically for Economics, you will need GCSE Maths at grade 6 and GCSE English Language at grade 6 or above.
 There are no additional qualifications required to study Economics and you do not need to have any prior knowledge of the subject.
 Indeed, many students who did not choose Economics as their first subject at college subsequently went on to study it at university.

-Assessments take place in a variety of ways, including essays, multi-choice questions and case studies.
+AS and A Level Economics assessments take place in a variety of ways, including essays, multi-choice questions and case studies.
 However, to be successful in this subject it is just as important to follow world events related to Economics as it is to attend class and write assignments.

-Students might go on to careers in:
+A Level Economics students might go on to careers in:

 - Accountancy